Emerik Pavić

-Mirko Pavić and also Emericus Pavić (5 January 1716 – 15 April 1780) was a Croatian–Serbian writer and translator from Hungary.
-He was a theological and philosophical writer, the author of the first work on aesthetics among Croats in Hungary, a Latinist, a translator, a historian, and in literature, he tried his hand at poetry and religious literature..
+Mirko Pavić and also Emericus Pavić (5 January 1716 – 15 April 1780) was a Croatian writer and translator from Hungary.
+He was a theological and philosophical writer, the author of the first work on aesthetics among Croats in Hungary, a Latinist, a translator, a historian, and in literature, he tried his hand at poetry and religious literature.

 Biography

 Emerik (Mirko) Pavić was born in the northern Hungarian Danube region, in Buda (Budim), in 1716, to a Bunjevac family.
 At the age of 18, he joined the Franciscan Order in the Franciscan Province of Bosnia in Srebrenica.
 He studied philosophy at the university in Buda, and theology in Buda and Osijek.
 He later taught the same subjects.
 He taught at the colleges in Baja and at the Studium Generale in Buda, where he was the most important person of the newly founded (1757) Franciscan Province of St. Ivan Kapistran and the monastery guardian in Buda.
 He later served as Secretary of the Province, and Visitator General in Bulgaria.

 He is considered part of the Buda circle of Croatian Franciscan writers, together with Marijan Jaić, Mihovil Radnić, Matija Petar Katančić, Grgur Ćevapović, Grgur Peštalić, Lovro Bračuljević, Stjepan Vilov and others (many of whom were Bunjevci), who greatly contributed to the development of both Croatian and Serbian culture in Hungary in the 18th and early 19th century.
 Of all of them, it seemed that Stjepan Vilov influenced Pavić the most.